How much do long-distance movers cost?

 Variables that move the price the most

-- Weight (the single biggest driver).
+- Weight of the shipment, the single biggest driver.

-- Pickup/delivery date flexibility.
+- Pickup and delivery date flexibility.

-- Access (stairs, long carry, shuttle service).
+- Access at both ends: stairs, long carry, shuttle service.

 - Carrier vs broker — see broker vs carrier.